 For information on creating a solid written agreement, see Nolo's article Use Written Service Contracts for Your Clients.

-To learn more about pricing your work and other issues affecting ICs, get Working for Yourself: Law & Taxes for Independent Contractors, Freelancers & Consultants, by Stephen Fishman (Nolo).
+To learn more about pricing your work and other issues affecting ICs, get Working for Yourself: Law & Taxes for Independent Contractors, Freelancers & Gig Workers of All Types, by Stephen Fishman (Nolo).